What is Ear Surgery?

 What to expect from otoplasty surgery

 The correction for protruding ears is done by making an incision behind the ear in the creases or where it naturally meets the head.
-Excess cartilage and skin is either removed or repositioned so that the ear will lie closer to the head in a more normal position.
+Excess cartilage and skin are either removed or repositioned so that the ear will lie closer to the head in a more normal position.
 Strong sutures are utilized to keep them ‘pinned-back’ to their new and more normal position.

-Following the surgery, dressings will be applied to the ears and usually a headband will also be used to keep the ears in place and protected until the healing process is well underway.
+Following the surgery, dressings will be applied to the ears and usually, a headband will also be used to keep the ears in place and protected until the healing process is well underway.
 There may be some mild discomfort which is easily managed with pain medication.
 Sleeping may be disrupted for a few weeks if the patient is accustomed to sleeping on their side as the ears must not have any pressure on them.

 Adults who wish to correct poor results from earlier ear surgery, or who want to improve their appearance are always candidates for otoplasty as long as they have no other medical conditions that would disqualify them from elective surgery.
 It is never too late to correct these unwanted conditions.
 Dr. Correa wants you to look and feel good by after receiving your Otoplasty procedure.